Meet the People Behind WEX

 With more than 30 years of experience in information technology and business integration management, George Hogan has played a leading role in executing the company’s strategic global expansion.

 When he joined WEX in 2007, George served as chief information officer and senior vice president for six years.
 In 2012, George was awarded the responsibility of overseeing the integration of WEX Fleet One, which WEX acquired in 2012 to expand its payments solutions for over-the-road vehicle fleets.
 This experience led to George’s appointment as the company’s senior vice president and general manager of fleet over-the-road and partner channels.
 In that role he was responsible for channel partnerships including major oil companies as well as WEX’s over-the-road fleet program.
-As senior vice president, international, George has responsibility for enabling WEX’s growth strategy through international expansion including operations, business development and strategic relationships across Europe, Asia Pacific and Latin America.
+As senior vice president, international, George has responsibility for enabling WEX’s growth strategy through international expansion including operations, business development, M&A and strategic relationships across Europe, Asia and Latin America.

 Previously, George worked at Visa Inc. and Visa U.S.A. as vice president of software development, and has held senior IT and engineering positions at Union Mutual, Security Life of Denver and Unum.